-Work location

-A work-from-home option is available at the physician's discretion based on maternal health care (up to the sixth grade in elementary school).

-As a result of using these schemes, almost all female employees have returned to work after giving birth.
+ng hours Work location urs for childcare (up to A work-from-home option is available at the physician's discretion based on ementary school) -scheduled working maternal health care (up to the sixth grade in elementary school). up to 3 years of age) me work for childcare le in elementary school) red working hours th grade in elementary As a result of using these schemes, almost all female employees have returned to work after giving birth.